imagej/imagej.github.io/_pages/plugins/xlib/index.md

 The corresponding homogeneous 4x4 (for 3D, or 3x3 for 2D) matrix operation is always indicated on the fly.
 Of course, the specification of the 4x4 (or 3x3) homogeneous matrix itself is possible as well.
 Moreover, the transformation of cartesian to cylindrical or spherical coordinates or vice versa is supported.
 Also, resampling into another pixel size is feasible.

-{% include thumbnail src='/media/plugins/xfig6-15-cow.jpg' title='Cow at Swiss alps (left), its wavelet decomposition at decomposition level 2 by using the Haar wavelet when providing a nice view (top center) and a reconstructible format (bottom center), and finally, its reconstruction (right).'%}
+{% include img src='xfig6-15-cow' caption='Cow at Swiss alps (left), its wavelet decomposition at decomposition level 2 by using the Haar wavelet when providing a nice view (top center) and a reconstructible format (bottom center), and finally, its reconstruction (right).'%}

 ### Wavelets 2D